Personal Tax Return Frequently Asked Questions

 It’s important to track your contribution limit, which appears on your CRA Notice of Assessment, to avoid over-contributing and penalties.

+Please note that keeping record of all of your tax slips is tax payers responsibility.
 If you are missing a slip (T4, T5, T3, or others), follow these steps:

-2. Check your CRA My Account — all slips should be available online through the CRA and can be downloaded directly if submitted by the issuer and processed by the CRA on time.
+1. Check your CRA My Account — all slips should be available online through the CRA and can be downloaded directly if submitted by the issuer and processed by the CRA on time.

 A Notice of Assessment (NOA) is an official statement from the Canada Revenue Agency (CRA) sent after your tax return is processed.
 It summarizes your tax situation for the year.